Fact-checked by the ZeroinDaily editorial team

 | Screen + Cam Recording | Yes | Yes |

-Key Takeaway: Loom supports over 50 integrations including native GitHub, making it stronger for engineering workflows.
+Loom supports over 50 integrations including native GitHub, making it the stronger choice for engineering workflows.
 Claap’s automatic CRM sync with Salesforce and HubSpot gives sales teams a structural advantage that Loom’s manual link-sharing cannot match at scale.

 Is Async Collaboration More Than Just Video Playback?